ModelEarth/community/resources/censusreporter/README.md

 Expand upon the [EPA's Environmentally-Enabled IO Charts](../../../io/charts/) and integrate with community data portals.

-## Virtual Environment
+## Virtual Environment - with Poetry

 Venv and Django with Postgres

+Use [Python Poetry Setup](../poetry/) for virtual environment

-### Mac Users
+### Older Notes: Mac Users

-[Set up pyenv](https://gist.github.com/wronk/a902185f5f8ed018263d828e1027009b) - includes virtualenv and virtualenvwrapper
+[Set up pyenv](https://gist.github.com/wronk/a902185f5f8ed018263d828e1027009b) - includes virtualenv and virtualenvwrapper (this guy does not use poetry)
-See details under "Let's add Pyenv" after the following.
+Instead, see details under "Let's add Pyenv" after the following.

 Where's my Python running from?